 Prolonged us e of DOLOPHINE during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
 If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see WARNINGS AND PRECAUTIONS].

 Conditions For Distribution And Use Of Methadone Products For The Treatment Of Opioid Addiction

 For detoxification and maintenance of opioid dependence, methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8, including limitations on unsupervised administration [see INDICATIONS AND USAGE].

-Each DOLOPHINE tablet contains 5 or 10 mg of methadone hydrochloride, USP and the following inactive ingredients: magnesium stearate, microcrystalline cellulose, and starch.
+DOLOPHINE tablets are available for oral administration containing either 5 mg or 10 mg of methadone hydrochloride USP.
+Each tablet contains the following inactive ingredients: magnesium stearate, microcrystalline cellulose and pregelatinized starch.

 What are the possible side effects of methadone (Diskets, Dolophine, Methadose)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.